Jeremy Boreing

-Jeremy Danial Boreing (born February 5, 1979) is an American political activist, producer, director, screenwriter, actor and commentator.
-He is a founder and contributor at the conservative news and opinion website The Daily Wire.
+Jeremy Danial Boreing (born February 5, 1979) is an American producer, director, screenwriter, and political commentator.
+He is the host of his namesake podcast The Jeremy Boreing Show, and a founder and former contributor at the conservative news and opinion website The Daily Wire.

 Boreing previously was a member of Coattails Entertainment, a production company, with Kurt Schemper, Joel David Moore, and Zachary Levi from 2006 to 2010.
 He was the producer and co-writer of the 2007 psychological thriller film Spiral with Moore, as well as the 2009 comedy film Etienne!.
 After the dissolution of Coattails, Boreing co-founded the independent film studio Declaration Entertainment with Bill Whittle.
 He was also a guest columnist for the conservative websites Big Hollywood and Newsbusters.

 Career

 2002–2006: Early career

 Born in Slaton, Texas, Boreing started his career at a local regional theatre, the Garza, as a writer and producer.
 In 2002, he met future writing partner Joel David Moore, a friend of a friend.
 He moved to Los Angeles in the mid-2000s to work as a film producer and screenwriter.
 His first job in Hollywood was with Zachary Levi and Eric McCormack, for a television pilot with Big Cattle Productions.

 In June 2006, Boreing joined Kurt Schemper, Joel David Moore, and Zachary Levi to form Coattails Entertainment, a film production company.
 He produced and co-wrote the company's first feature film, Spiral, with Moore who also directed alongside Adam Green.
 That same year, he produced the comedy film Etienne!.